 The city reached its peak of prosperity in the 2nd century AD.

-New collonaded streets, temples, theatres, and public baths sprouted.
+New colonnaded streets, temples, theatres, and public baths sprouted.

-Meleagros compared Gadara with Athens, which testifies to the city’s status as a creative centre of Hellenism in ancient Near East.
+Meleagros compared Gadara with Athens, which testifies to the city’s status as a creative center of Hellenism in ancient Near East.